guillermooo/Vintageous/README.md

 1. Ensure the built-in Vintage package is in the ``ignored_packages`` list, as it is by default
 2. Zip the contents of this repository and add the extension *.sublime-package* to the archive
-3. Copy the *.sublime-package* to the *Installed Packages* folder, under Sublime Text's data folder
+3. Copy the *.sublime-package* to the *Installed Packages* folder, located under Sublime Text's data folder

 Documentation